Connect with others who understand.

 • The prognosis (outlook) for CLL depends on many factors, but most people live for at least five more years after diagnosis.

-CLL is a form of leukemia that affects the lymphocytes, which are white blood cells that help the body fight infection.
-CLL develops in the bone marrow — tissue found inside certain bones that produces healthy blood cells.
-In people with CLL, leukemia cells crowd out the normal blood cells, causing blood cell levels to drop.
-CLL cells may also collect in the spleen, lymph nodes, and other organs of the lymphatic system, which fights infection and removes waste produced by cells.
+CLL develops in the lymphocytes, which are white blood cells that help the body fight infection.
+Lymphocytes and other blood cells are produced in the bone marrow.
+In people with CLL, mutations (changes) develop in lymphocytes, causing them to become abnormal and grow very quickly.
+As CLL progresses, leukemia cells crowd out the normal blood cells in the bone marrow and begin causing symptoms.
+CLL cells may also collect in the spleen, lymph nodes, and other organs.

+CLL can affect B lymphocytes (B cells) or T lymphocytes (T cells).
 According to Cancer.Net, around 95 percent of people with CLL have B-cell CLL, which develops from B lymphocytes.
-B-cell CLL includes subtypes such as B-cell prolymphocytic leukemia and hairy cell leukemia.

 Signs and Symptoms of CLL